Estherla-bet/Symposium/README.md

 **Background and Rationale**
 As life expectancy increases globally, more individuals are living longer with chronic diseases.
 Healthy aging is not defined by survival alone, but by maintaining functional independence.
-In rural African settings, Chronic disease burden is increasing, socioeconomic disadvantage remains persistent and health system resources are limited.
+In rural African settings, chronic disease burden is increasing, socioeconomic disadvantage remains persistent and health system resources are limited.
 Understanding how diabetes and socioeconomic status (SES) jointly influence functional limitation is essential for informing equitable aging interventions.